Skip to contents

 Reference time values / versions for sliding computations; each element of this vector serves both as the anchor point for the time_value window for the computation and the max_version epix_as_of which we fetch data in this window.
 If missing, then this will set to a regularly-spaced sequence of values set to cover the range of versions in the DT plus the versions_end; the spacing of values will be guessed (using the GCD of the skips between values).

-(Not the same as all_rows parameter of epi_slide.)
-If all_versions = TRUE, then f will be passed the version history (all version <= ref_time_value) for rows having time_value between ref_time_value - before and ref_time_value.
-Otherwise, f will be passed only the most recent version for every unique time_value.
-Default is FALSE.
+(Not the same as .all_rows parameter of epi_slide.)
+If .all_versions = TRUE, then the slide computation will be passed the version history (all version <= .version where .version is one of the requested .versions) for rows having a time_value of at least `.version

 Value

-A tibble whose columns are: the grouping variables, time_value, containing the reference time values for the slide computation, and a column named according to the new_col_name argument, containing the slide values.
+A tibble whose columns are: the grouping variables, time_value, containing the reference time values for the slide computation, and a column named according to the .new_col_name argument, containing the slide values.

 Details